 Most people who get flu recover in a few days to less than 2 weeks.
 But some people develop more serious symptoms or complications.
 Some complications can be life-threatening.

 Sinus and ear infections are examples of moderate complications from flu.
 Pneumonia is an example of a serious flu complication.

-To protect pediatric cancer patients, it is important that all family members and health care providers get the flu vaccine.
-Young children and patients with weak immune systems are at higher risk for life-threatening complications from the flu.
-Having all family members and caregivers vaccinated helps create an extra layer of protection around the patient.
+If a child in your family has a serious illness, it is important for family members to get the flu vaccine.
+Young children and those with serious illnesses are at higher risk for life-threatening complications from the flu.
+Having all family members and caregivers vaccinated helps to protect your child.